drewm27/speakerrankings/karaoke-setups.md

 See [this page](/top-recommended-microphone/) for speakers which have direct microphone inputs or include wireless microphones.

-For more professional setups with PA speakers and a mixer, see [The Best Portable Speakers for parties over 50 people](/portable-party-speakers/)
+For more professional setups with PA speakers and a mixer, see the [Best Portable Speakers for parties over 50 people](/portable-party-speakers/)